Scheik/ROS-Workspace/README.md

 EMG-49 Drives are driven with MD49 (both from Devantech).
 ROS Distribution on RPi and Ubuntu-Workstation is Groovy.

-Install package base_controller on RPi and Ubuntu- Workstation.

 INSTALL INTO CATKIN_WORKSPACE:
 ---------------------------